-4. Swimming.
 Water is known for its therapeutic properties.
-The buoyancy and resistance work together to provide a total body experience that combines movement and water pressure.
+The buoyancy and resistance of water work together to provide a full body experience that combines movement and water pressure.